ea-tel/detel-book/_chapters/chapters/methodologies/Qualitative Research in Technology-Enhanced Learning.md

 ### **Using a template of codes**

-Dörney (2008) describes the use of a template of codes as a variation on the standard coding procedures because its use does not emphasize the emergent nature of the codes but, to the contrari, starts with a template.
+Dörney (2008) describes the use of a template of codes as a variation on the standard coding procedures because its use does not emphasize the emergent nature of the codes but, to the contrary, starts with a template.
 The first of data analysis involves preparing a code manual and the texts are coded using this predetermined template.
 The template method can only be used if there is sufficient background information on the topic to be able to define the template categories.

 ### **Memoing**

-Throughout the analytic process researchers are encouraged to write reflective memos and notes.
-Marshall and Rossman (2006) suggest writing early and throughout the research process but especially during more focused analysis.
+Throughout the analytic process, researchers are encouraged to write reflective memos and notes.
+Marshall and Rossman (2006) suggest writing early and throughout the research process, but especially during more focused analysis.

 ### **Themes**

 Themes are also an important concept in QDA.
 Corbin and Strauss (2008) define them as thread or ideas that emerge from a text (i.e. an interview).
 While analysing one of their memos they explain:
-“These [themes] have already been identified as concepts, but at this time they will be elevated to the status of category/theme not only because they seem to run  throughout the entire interview but also because they seem to be able to pull together some of the lesser concepts” (2008, p.
+> “These [themes] have already been identified as concepts, but at this time they will be elevated to the status of category/theme not only because they seem to run throughout the entire interview but also because they seem to be able to pull together some of the lesser concepts” (2008, p.
 188)

 # Approaches to qualitative data analysis

 Cohen, Manion and Morrison (2018, 461) highlight that “qualitative data analysis involves organizing, accounting for and explaining the data; in short, making sense of data in terms of the participants’ definitions of the situation, noting patterns, themes, categories and regularities”.
 This section demonstrates several forms of qualitative data analysis and focuses more specifically on content analysis approaches.
 Several researchers note the need of a qualitative researcher to abide by the issue of “fitness for purpose” (Cohen, Manion & Morrison, 2018, 461), that is the researcher can set off to describe, summarize, interpret, prove, demonstrate etc. It is significant for the researcher to decide the purpose since this decision will determine the kind of analysis performed on the data, whilst this will affect the way the analysis is written up.
 The data analysis will also be influenced by the kind of qualitative study that is being undertaken.
 For example, a case study may be most suitably written chronologically as descriptive narrative, whilst a grounded theory and content analysis will proceed through a systematic series of analyses, including coding and categorization, until theory emerges that explains the phenomena being studied.

-## Five ways of organising and presenting data analysis (Cohen, Manion & Morrison, 2018)
+## Five ways of organizing and presenting data analysis (Cohen, Manion & Morrison, 2018)

 1. **By groups**: this way recommends organizing and presenting data by respondents, in response to particular issues.
 This method is often used when a single-instrument approach is adopted.
 2.	**By individuals**: this way the total responses of a single participant are presented, and then the analysis moves on to the next individual.
 In this method, the researcher often has to proceed to a second level of analysis in order to look for themes, shared responses, patterns in order to summarize the data.
-3.	**By issue**: in this way data are organized and presented depending on their relevance to a particular issue.
+3.	**By issue**: in this way, the data is organized and presented depending on their relevance to a particular issue.
 This way is characterized as economical, yet it misses the wholeness and integrity of each individual respondent, whilst data can become decontextualized.
 4.	**By research question**: all the relevant data from various data streams are collated to provide a collective answer to a research question.
-5.	**By instrument**: in this way the findings of each instrument are presented.
+5.	**By instrument**: in this way, the findings of each instrument are presented.
 While this approach retains fidelity to the coherence of the instrument and enables the reader to see clearly which data derive from which instrument, one has to observe that the instrument is often only a means to an end, and that further analysis will be required to analyse the content of the responses – by issue and by people.

 According to Cohen, Manion and Morrison (2018), the following are considered generalized **stages of analysis**:
 1. Generating natural units of meaning